1 John 2.12-14.

 John already stated in previous verses he wrote this letter so his joy might be full,

-- 13 Parents, I write you because you knew this from the beginning.
+13 Parents, I write you²- because you² knew this from the beginning.

-- 14 Infants, I wrote you because you know the Father.
+14 Infants, I wrote you²- because you² know the Father.

 The repetition is

-A lot of commentators point out these age groups—kids, teens, parents—refer to different stages of Christian maturity:.
+Many of commentators assume these age groups—kids, teens, parents—refer to different stages of Christian maturity:.

-- CHILDREN are still relatively new followers; I usually call them newbies.
-They still make a ton of mistakes, and clearly need to develop as Christians, but they’re definitely in God’s family now, and are often excited about it.
+- CHILDREN would be relatively new followers; I’d call them newbies.
+They still make a ton of mistakes, and clearly need to grow as Christians, but they’re definitely in God’s family now, and are often zealously excited about it.
+Sometimes too much so, but they’re learning, and will hopefully learn to temper that zeal with sober judgment.

-- TEENS are probably just a little more mature than literal teenage Christians (many of whom are newbies, so they’re still making tons of mistakes).
-They’re still zealous for God, but now they have a few successes and victories and experiences under their belts.
+- TEENS would be just a little more mature than literal Christian teenagers.
+(In my experience, Christian teens are often newbies themselves.
+Still making tons of mistakes!)
+Still zealous for God, but now they have a little wisdom and experience under their belts.

-the elder Christians, who’ve been following Jesus long enough to be able to mentor others; in other words to be spiritual parents.
+Christian elders, who’ve been following Jesus long enough to be able to mentor others; in other words spiritual parents.

 I tend to agree with this interpretation.
 It makes sense.
 But I wonder just how far we oughta consider “children” to be a metaphor.
 After all, 1 John is written in basic Greek with a simple vocabulary, and teaches elementary concepts and basic theology.
 You gotta teach Christianity to children at some point… so I gotta wonder whether 1 John wasn’t written with a very literal audience of children in mind.